shirishkz/nimble-scraper-app/README.md

 # Nimble Scraper App 🛰

-A web application that will extract relevant data from Google Search.
+A Web scraper app using Nokogiri that extracts relevant data from Google Search.

 ## Prerequisites